BABABUSOLA/alx-system_engineering-devops/0x14-mysql/README.md

    This command is required after granting or revoking privileges.

 Now, `replica_user` is created with replication privileges, and `holberton_user` has the privilege to select from the `mysql.user` table.
 Remember to replace `'your_password_here'` with actual secure passwords.
 Always consider the security implications of creating new users and granting privileges.

+Task 5:
+Use this to copy from the machine to the first and second server, example of the command for the second server below: sudo ~/0-transfer_file ./5-mysql_backup 100.25.130.228 ubuntu ~/.ssh/id_rsa